 By default, if the assertion cannot find an appropriate HTTP status code, it passes.
 If you want the assertion to fail in such cases, enable the Strict mode option.

-When an assertion runs for the first time, ReadyAPI loads the definition into an internal cache.
+When the assertion runs for the first time, ReadyAPI loads the definition into an internal cache.
 During the following runs, the assertion uses a cached version of the definition.
 ReadyAPI clears the cache when it is closed.